-Hyman (Hy) Minsky was born in Chicago on 23 September 1919 and died in Rhinebeck, New York, after a year's battle with pancreatic cancer, on 24 October 1996.
-The influence of Oscar Lange, Paul Douglas, Jacob Viner, Frank Knight and Henry Simons, all members of the University of Chicago economics faculty in 1937 when Hyman Minsky was an undergraduate there, played a pivotal role in reinforcing his interest in studying economics, even though his BS degree was in mathematics.
-The courses and seminars taught by the 'Chicago greats', his friendship with Gerhard Meyer and Abba Lerner as well as the socio-economic environment of his youth contributed to Hy's decision to further his education in economics, which he did (after a number of years of involvement in the US Army serving in New York, Britain and Germany) at Harvard, where he earned his master's and doctoral degrees (Minsky, 1985).
-At Harvard, he asked Joseph Schumpeter to be his doctoral supervisor, which surprised Alvin Hansen, since Hy had been teaching assistant for the money and banking course that Hansen taught.
+Hyman (Hy) Minsky was born in Chicago on September 23 1919 and died in Rhinebeck, New York, after a year's battle with pancreatic cancer, on October 24, 1996.
+The influence of Oscar Lange, Paul Douglas, Jacob Viner, Frank Knight and Henry Simons, all members of the University of Chicago economics faculty in 1937 when Hyman Minsky was an undergraduate there, played a pivotal role in reinforcing his interest in studying economics. even though his B.S. degree was in mathematics.
+The courses and seminars taught by the "Chicago greats," his friendship with Gerhard Meyer and Abba Lerner as well as the socioeconomic environment of his youth contributed to Hy's decision to further his education in economics, which he did (after a number of years of involvement in the U.S. Army serving in New York, Britain and Germany) at Harvard, from which he earned his master's and doctoral degrees.
+(Minsky 1985) At Harvard, he asked Joseph Schumpeter to be his doctoral supervisor, which surprised Alvin Hansen, since Hy had been his teaching assistant for the money and banking course which Hansen taught.
 As it turned out, however, Hy finished the thesis in 1954 under Wassily Leontief because of Schumpeter's untimely death.
-In his dissertation, and in later research, Hy explored the interrelationships among market structure, banking, the determinants of aggregate demand, and business cycle performance.
+In his dissertation, and in later research, Hy explored the interrelationships among market structure. banking, the determinants of aggregate demand, and business cycle performance.

-Many of his Chicago friends and other acquaintances had moved to the Harvard-MIT community, but Hy never considered Harvard as his intellectual home.
+Many of his Chicago friends and other acquaintances had moved to the Harvard-MIT community, but he never saw Harvard as his intellectual home.
 To him, the intellectual powerhouse was the University of Chicago, which continued to influence him during the Harvard days.
-It was Chicago that he would visit every chance he had in order to renew his friendship with Carl Christ, Leonid Hurwicz and other remaining friends at the University and the Cowles Commission, and to meet new friends including Kenneth Arrow.
+It was Chicago that he would visit with every chance he had to renew his friendship with Carl Christ, Leonid Hurwicz and other remaining friends at the University and the Cowles Commission, and to meet new friends including Kenneth Arrow.
 The classes and seminars at Harvard were not challenging for they lacked the rigor and clarity of those at Chicago.
-The self-appointed American disciples of Keynes-Alvin Hansen leading them-were content with the conventional and almost mechanistic interpretation of countercyclical fiscal policy, ignoring the significance of uncertainty and the role that money and finance played in a complex capitalist system.
+The self-appointed American disciples of Keynes--Alvin Hansen leading them--were content with the conventional and almost mechanistic interpretation of countercyclical fiscal policy, ignoring the significance of uncertainty and the role that money and finance played in a complex capitalist system.
 Hy's refusal to accept this narrow and fundamentally incorrect interpretation of Keynes, which necessarily led to a simplistic belief that market behavior can be neutralized by interventions affecting aggregate demand, played a significant role in his later research and writings.